-The Coordination Facility has developed rules on the composition of and the number of attendees in the Expert Groups.
+The Coordination Facility has developed rules on the composition and the number of attendees in the Expert Groups.

 The Commodity Expert Groups (CEGs) consist of national minor use experts and representatives of the respective growers associations or grower groups.
 CEGs are covering the following commodities: Fresh herbs and spices, Fruits and Vegetables, Hops, Mushrooms, Ornamentals, Rice, Seeds and Tobacco.